-Influenced by young bohemian artists such as Carles Casagemas and Jaime Sabartès, who were in turn influenced by the French art nouveau movement exploding out of Paris at the time, Picasso moved away from classical stylings in favour of simplified shapes, sinuous contour lines and pastel colours.
-His signature style was beginning take shape.
+Influenced by young bohemian artists such as Carles Casagemas and Jaime Sabartès, who were in turn influenced by the French art nouveau movement exploding out of Paris at the time, Picasso moved away from classical stylings in favour of simplified shapes, sinuous contour lines, and pastel colours.
+His signature style was beginning to take shape.
 In 1900 he staged his first solo exhibition at Els Quatre Gats, featuring numerous portraits of Casagemas and Sabartès.
 Today, the tavern that first fired his creativity is a tourist hotspot.
 Picasso’s influence is seeped into the fabric of the place, from the interior decor right down to the menus, which are based on his design.

 The Blue Period

 In 1901 a tragedy occurred that would shape Picasso’s artistic output for the next few years.
-Driven to despair over an unrequited love, his friend and fellow artist Carles Casagemas commited suicide, shooting himself in the head at the L’Hippodrome Café in Paris.
+Driven to despair over an unrequited love, his friend and fellow artist Carles Casagemas committed suicide, shooting himself in the head at the L’Hippodrome Café in Paris.
 The untimely death of his friend affected Picasso in a profound way.
 He found catharsis through his art, painting emotionally charged monochrome works in shades of blue and blue-green that were imbued with a sense of melancholy.
 This outward expression of inner turmoil was perhaps the first definable period of Picasso’s art, a period captured by the extensive collection at Barcelona’s Picasso museum.

 The Picasso Museum

 In 1960, Picasso directed his long-time friend and personal secretary Jaume Sabartés to propose the creation of a museum to Barcelona City Council.
 Three years later the museum opened its doors.